What grades are offered by the California Virtual Academies?

 How do students interact socially?

+In addition to interacting with their classmates in their Class Connect sessions, students have access to other social opportunities.
 Throughout the year, students are invited to participate in school field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
 Local students and parents can get together on a regular basis in their areas.
-We also are exploring new ways to interact socially using the powerful reach of the Internet.
-The online family directory provides a way for the network of the 10 California Virtual Academies families to network with families in their region of the state.
+The Learning Coach app online family directory provides a way for California Virtual Academies families to network with families in their region of the state.
 With online discussions and forums, new types of communities can be formed that are based not on geography but on shared interests.

 What if my family is homeless?

-Schools throughout the state of California are there to help families.
-Click here to find out more information [PDF].
+Click here to find out more information [PDF]